biocore/deblur/README.md

 Important options
 =================
-- the sequence read length can be specified by the ```-t NNN``` flag, where NNN denotes the length all sequences will be trimmed to (default=150).
+- The sequence read length can be specified by the ```-t NNN``` flag, where NNN denotes the length all sequences will be trimmed to (default=150).
 Note that all reads shorter than this length will be discarded.

 - In order to run in parallel, the number of threads can be specified by the ```-O NNN``` flag (default it 1).
 Note that running more threads than available cores will not speed up performance.

-- to get a full list of options, use:
+- To get a full list of options, use:
 ```
 deblur workflow --help
 ```